smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables /readme.md

 #### Exclusive OR (p⊕q)

-A closer examination of logical laws reveals that various logical truths can be expressed in multiple ways.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A closer examination of logical laws reveals that various logical truths can be expressed in multiple ways.
 Notably, the XOR (Exclusive Or) operation, represented as `p ⊕ q`, is equivalent to the conjunction of the implications `¬p → ¬q ∧ ¬q → ¬p`.

 | p | q | p⊕q | ¬p→¬q ∧ ¬q→¬p |
 |---|---|-----|----------------|